himanshuchitoria/Autocomplete/README.md

 - **UI/UX:**
   - Clean, minimal, and responsive design.
-  - Accessible keyboard navigation and screen reader support.
   - Modular CSS for easy customization.

 - **Tech Stack:**
   - React (with Hooks)
-  - TypeScript for type safety (optional, but used here)
+  - TypeScript for type safety
   - No external UI libraries—pure React and CSS for full control

 ---